make-all/tuya-local/DEVICES.md

 - 4 way powerstrip with USB
   _confirmed as working with AOFO ZLD-44EU-W_
-- Generic smartplug with power monitoring (older models) _confirmed as working with Kogan and Blitzwolf single smartplugs (smartplugv1)_
+- Generic smartplug with power monitoring (older models) _confirmed as working with Kogan, Blitzwolf and Gosund single smartplugs (smartplugv1)_
 - Generic smartplug with power monitoring (newer models) _confirmed as working with Kogan single smartplug with USB and Rillpac smartplugs (smartplugv2)_
 - Generic smartplug with power monitoring requiring polling of sensors